circuitdojo/docs/src/nrf9160-agps-sample.md

    ![Skip iBasis](img/agps-sample/skip-ibasis-setup.png)
 1. Enter the Device ID and the PIN provided on your card.
    ![Enter device ID and pin](img/agps-sample/enter-device-id-and-pin.png)
-1. Once you press **Add Device**, nRF Cloud should notify you that your device has been added!
+1. Once you press **Add Device**, nRF Connect for Cloud should notify you that your device has been added!
 1. Navigate to **Devices** and click on the device you're working wtih!
    ![Devices](img/agps-sample/devices.png)